Attendance and Punctuality

 - Pupils who arrive at school after 8.45am will receive a 30 minute detention on the same day.

-At The George Eliot School we have homework that focuses on recall of knowledge.
+At George Eliot Academy we have homework that focuses on recall of knowledge.
 We know that research about memory and learning shows that we learn what we think about.
 We know that we lose new learning if we don’t practice recalling it.
 We use quizzes, in class and at home, to ensure we develop the retrieval strength of new knowledge.

-Homework at The George Eliot School
+Homework at George Eliot Academy

 - Homework assignments are set on Microsoft Teams by the class teacher